top of page

 Planned Community Equipment

-We plan to acquire the following shared equipment in a phased schedule, with target months outlined in the roadmap:
+We plan to acquire the following shared equipment in a phased schedule:

-Mini excavator (for digging pads, trenches, drainage, utilities)
+• Mini excavator (for pads, drainage, and utilities)

 These tools will be community-use assets, not a construction service.